jolinefrisk/ci-server/README.md

 * Java 21.0.5 (Ensure it is installed and set as the active Java version)

+Also ensure to assigned your access token to the variable accessToken in ContinuousIntegrationServer.java method handle() to be able to set commit statuses.

 #### 1. Compile the project:

 ```